 AcuRite 02064 Weather Station

 This weather station measures 5 weather aspects: wind direction and speed, humidity, rain, and temperature.
 The weather condition data is collected from a sensor right outside the home.
 It works for temperatures as low as -40° and communicates a signal as far as 330 feet away.

 Model 02064 allows you to check the information online by connecting the station display to the PC user’s program alerts.
 The information can also be viewed from any web browser.
 Another option is monitoring the weather remotely using the “My AcuRite” app.

 The AcuRite sensors record data at 12-minute intervals and the data is collated and labeled into clear columns.
 It is easy to set-up and use.
 It comes with a digital display, weather sensor, power adapter, USB cable, and mounting hardware.
 The sensor will need to be mounted to a pole outside your home.
 This device does not come with backup batteries.

 The AcuRite model 02064 weather station may be a little expensive for some users but it is known for its forecast reliability.
-Many also appreciate the helpful knowledgeable customer service AcuRite provides.
+Many also appreciate the helpful, knowledgeable customer service that AcuRite provides.

 Whether you need extensive meteorological information for optimizing crop productivity or just a few parameters to make the most out of your camping trip, a weather station is the best tool for the job.